tl-its-umich-edu/annoto-gai/README.md

 ## Other notes:
 #### Saving & loading data:
 A basic saving and loading functionality is also utilized to load in the model and topics if they have been calculated before.
-Passing `overwrite=True` to the  `retrieveTopics` or `retrieveQuestions`functions will rerun them to save an updated version of the data.
+Passing `overwrite=True` to the `retrieveTranscript`, `retrieveTopics`, or `retrieveQuestions` functions will rerun them to save an updated version of the data.
 Ideally, use the `.env` to adjust this setting, and only use `overwrite=True` when debugging.

 `BERTopic` models cannot be saved as pickle files, and need to used their inbuilt saving mechanism to be saved instead of a pickle.
 All other data saved is stored as a pickle.
 This is also why the `TopicModeller` class can't be saved as single entity easily.
 Saving the model in it needs a different mechanism.